 Archbishop John Carroll High School is committed to the use of technology in education and has embarked on a path of continuous growth in this area.
 The school maintains four fully networked computer labs connected to the school’s Intranet and the Internet.
 We take pride in the following:

 For utilization by classes for specific research and projects.

 Thomas Nedelka Writing Lab (Rm 305-307)

-Utilized primarily by the English Department to assist students to enhance their writing skills, and with the Internet resources students are able to develop their background in literature.
+Utilized primarily by the English Department to assist students in enhancing their writing skills.
+Students use Internet resources to develop their background in literature.

 For students to carry out independent research throughout the school day.